-as the Plain People.
+Amish, Mennonites, and others known collectively as the Plain People.
 Pacifist and spurning modern technology and most worldly things, the Plain People are generally lumped together as "The Amish" in the popular American imagination.
-Their religious values, simple way of life, and well-tended farms speak to Americans' deep about our beliefs national experience: that virtuous, hardworking, humble people can carve from the wilderness a way of life that is respectful of the natural world and of their fellow human beings.
+Their religious values, simple way of life, and well-tended farms speak to Americans' deep beliefs about our national experience: that virtuous, hard-working, humble people can carve from the wilderness a way of life that is respectful of the natural world and of their fellow human beings.